alan-turing-institute/r-from-scratch/README.md

 # How to run the RShiny app locally

+You should have R and the 'learnr' library installed.

 * Modify the LearnR.Rmd file with your tutorial

 * Make the file 'shiny.sh' executable: